sbrandsen/LightApprenticeServer/README.md

 Which are **NOT** required for this free software

+Apprentice Server can be used to read iProperties data and other metadata from Inventor files.
+Using Apprentice Server instead of the Inventor API can make reading this metadata so fast that it can be used for live syncing with a database or Excel file.

+#What does it do?

 The PowerShell script performs the following actions:

 1. It checks if a specific registry key "HKEY_CLASSES_ROOT\CLSID{C343ED84-A129-11d3-B799-0060B0F159EF}\InprocServer32" exists, if it does it prompts a message "Apprentice Server is already installed" and exit